zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

    Click on 'Add All' to select all the columns from table.
        ![](./images/oascdb10.png " ")

-   Clck on 'Add" and preview the sample records.
+   Clck on 'Add' and preview the sample records.
 Verify dataset name as shown below.
        ![](./images/oascdb11.png " ")